seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Let us be sacrificers, but not butchers, Caius.
 We all stand up against the spirit of Caesar;
 And in the spirit of men there is no blood:
-O, that we then could come by Caesar’s spirit,
+O, that we then could come by Caesar's spirit,
 And not dismember Caesar!
 But, alas,
 Caesar must bleed for it!
 And, gentle friends,
-Let’s kill him boldly, but not wrathfully;
+Let's kill him boldly, but not wrathfully;
-Let’s carve him as a dish fit for the gods,
+Let's carve him as a dish fit for the gods,
 Not hew him as a carcass fit for hounds:
 And let our hearts, as subtle masters do,
 Stir up their servants to an act of rage,
-And after seem to chide ’em.
+And after seem to chide 'em.
 This shall make
 Our purpose necessary and not envious:
 Which so appearing to the common eyes,
-We shall be call’d purgers, not murderers.
+We shall be call'd purgers, not murderers.
 And for Mark Antony, think not of him;
-For he can do no more than Caesar’s arm
+For he can do no more than Caesar's arm
-When Caesar’s head is off.
+When Caesar's head is off.

 **CASSIUS**
 Yet I fear him;
-For in the ingrafted love he bears to Caesar–
+For in the ingrafted love he bears to Caesar--

 **BRUTUS**
 Alas, good Cassius, do not think of him: